hrgdavor/jscadui/packages/postmessage/README.md

 For me, TypeScript is nicer to write declarations, but I still prefer [JSDoc](https://alexharri.com/blog/jsdoc-as-an-alternative-typescript-syntax) as it requires less tooling and also works in IDE.

-You can to it either way you prefer, so here is also typescript version of the sample:
+You can do it either way you prefer, so here is also typescript version of the sample:

 ```ts
 export interface InitOptions {